wozjac/brackets-ui5/README.md

 Please check the [preferences](#preferences) for details about preferences.

 ### Quick docs
-Quick docs is a Brackets feature and provides inline documentation for the token at the current cursor position (Ctrl + k).
+Quick docs is a Brackets feature and provides inline documentation for a token at the current cursor position (Ctrl + k).

-** Please check the section *UI5 object resolving* to see when the extension recognizes a UI5 object type.**
+**Please check the section *UI5 object resolving* to see when the extension recognizes a UI5 object type.**

 ![quick docs](https://www.mediafire.com/convkey/77cf/8t1z4r9u20x1ibf6g.jpg)

 ### Code hints for UI5 objects
 Code hints in JS files are displaying properties & methods of a UI5 object.

-** Please check the section *UI5 object resolving* to see when the extension recognizes a UI5 object type.**
+**Please check the section *UI5 object resolving* to see when the extension recognizes a UI5 object type.**
 ![code hints](https://www.mediafire.com/convkey/e4ae/6ib3y61o6x0geb16g.jpg)

 ### UI5 object resolving